Water contamination underscores health safety. People consume ounces of water from a public source, and billions rely on tap water.

 San Francisco Schools Detected Toxic Levels of Lead in Water

 High levels of lead were found in the water at three San Francisco public schools.
-According to school district officials, water taps have been turned off after samples were found to contain lead levels above federal safety standards.
+According to school district officials, water taps have been turned off after samples contain lead levels above federal safety standards.

-The San Francisco Chronicle identified the three schools as West Portal and Malcolm X elementary schools and San Francisco International High School.
-Letters were sent home to parents informing them of the discovery, and water fountains were turned off.
+The San Francisco Chronicle identified the three schools as West Portal Malcolm X Elementary School and San Francisco International High School.
+Parents were notified of the discovery through letters, and the water fountains were turned off.

-Of the 1,100 schools that have received testing results, State Water Resources Control Board officials said, 35 posted high levels of lead, including schools in the Jefferson Elementary School District in San Mateo County and the St. Helena Unified District in Napa County, as well as the California School for the Blind in Fremont.
+State Water Resources Control Board officials said 35 of the 1,100 schools that have received testing results posted high levels of lead.
+These include schools in the Jefferson Elementary School District in San Mateo County, the St. Helena Unified District in Napa County, and the California School for the Blind in Fremont.

 Toxins’ impact on health